In the last week of June I made use of the regained freedom to travel to visit the Slovak Paradise (Slovenský raj) for

-The map on my phone told me accurately where I was allowed to walk and where not, so I highly recommend downloading an app like mapy.cz before you set off for a trip.
+The map on my phone told me accurately where I was allowed to walk and where not, so I highly recommend downloading an app like mapy.cz before you set off.

 Along the way I spotted a few rather rare animals like the pictured fire salamander, this one was swimming lazily below a big rock formation and a cascade.
 I can’t remember seeing such a strange creature ever before.

 The whole tour, which I had chosen to be circular, led me after finishing the green marked trail over a yellow and later a red marked path back to Podlesok.

-There are many variations possible, of course.
+There are variations possible, of course.
 For this tour you have to calculate around four hours.

-Don’t forget in any case to reward yourself with a beer (pivo) or an ice-cream (zmrzlina, love this word) in one of the restaurants in Podlesok afterwards.
+Don’t forget in any case to reward yourself with a beer (pivo) or an ice-cream (zmrzlina) in one of the restaurants in Podlesok afterwards.

-The day before as a warm-up I made a short hiking tour in the High Tatras (Poprad where I was accommodated is situated quite close to the High Tatras) through the Malá Studená dolina valley to the Téryho chata (on 2015 meters).
+The day before as a warm-up of sorts I made a hiking tour in the High Tatras (Poprad where I was accommodated is lying quite close to the mountain range), through the Malá studená dolina (“Small cold valley”) to the Téryho chata (on 2015 meters).

-On the way upward I ran into a girl I’d seen a couple of hours before during breakfast in the hotel restaurant; of all the tours that one can do in the High Tatras, she picked the very same one on this day.
+On the way upward I ran into a girl I’d seen a couple of hours before during breakfast in the hotel restaurant; of all the tours that you can do in the High Tatras, she picked the very same one on this day.

-I caught up with her during the descent from Téryho chata, as to figure if she was up for a conversation (funnily she’d already identified me as a German tourist because of the brand of my backpack).
+I caught up with her during the descent from Téryho chata, as to figure if she was up for a conversation (funnily enough she’d already identified me as a German tourist because of the brand of my backpack).

 And then we started doing some small-talk in front of an inquisitive fox.

-The girl was even from the same area in Germany, and, on her own accord, the “first German tourist since Corona” in her previous hotel.
+The girl was even from the same area in Germany, and, according to her, the “first German tourist since Corona” in her previous hotel.

 And if I had to guess I would suppose that we two were the very first German tourists in Poprad on this weekend.

-My small adventure was again accompanied by odd coincidences that made it once more exciting and remarkable.
+My small adventure was again accompanied by odd coincidences that made it once more an exciting and remarkable experience.